philsturgeon/phil.tech/_posts/2011-01-04-introducing-fuelphp.markdown

 [![Fuel Robots](https://s3.amazonaws.com/philsturgeon-blog/Screen_shot_2011-01-04_at_18.38_.56_.png)](https://s3.amazonaws.com/philsturgeon-blog/Screen_shot_2011-01-04_at_18.38_.56_.png)So what can it do?

 Run [tasks](http://fuelphp.com/docs/general/tasks.html) which are similar to controllers but command line only.
 Controllers run on the command line too, but this is a more direct an "native" approach.
-Tasks are a neat way to create structured cron jobs that you don't want to be publicly accessable, or if you want to accept some basic input to your application over SSH.
+Tasks are a neat way to create structured cron jobs that you don't want to be publicly accessible, or if you want to accept some basic input to your application over SSH.
 Why?
 Who knows, but you can!

 One task included in the core you may well use a lot is Migrate.